Inventoryframework/inventoryframework.github.io/Classes and Settings/O_ItemObjectAndAC_ItemDriver.md

 The function <span style="color:brown">GetItemDriver</span> will create the driver for you, but if you are on the client and trying to create an <span style="color:violet">ItemDriver</span> set to <span style="color:slateblue">Both</span>, the function won’t be able to return it, because it has to send an RPC to the server which is not instant.

 This function allows you to pass in a <span style="color:slateblue">tag</span> which will trigger any function you have associated with the tag once the <span style="color:violet">ItemDriver</span> is replicated.
 Look at the code comment for <span style="color:violet">AC_ItemDriver.h</span> -> <span style="color:brown">ActivateEvent</span>.
+If you are unfamiliar with GameplayTags, I highly recommend you start using them as they are extremely useful.

 There is an annoying issue though, all variables that can be modified in blueprint will show up as editable variables in the instanced <span style="color:violet">UObjects</span> even if they aren’t set as Instance Editable (This might be a bug, if anyone knows a fix, please tell me).
 In the meantime, I’ve made it so any variables inside a <span style="color:green">DoNotShow</span> category or with no category at all will not show up here.
 You can change the behavior inside <span style="color:violet">O_ItemObject.h</span> in the UCLASS macro.
 Remember you can create sub categories like so; DoNotShow|MyNewCategory.
 This should help keep all variables that are meant to be hidden organized.
 You can of course inverse this behavior in C++ by using the ShowCategory UCLASS specifier.